 The depth and dimension of teaching in the visual arts is expansive and reaches far beyond the classroom and studio.
 Equating what is accomplished in the visual arts classrooms to measurable or numeric data points slights not only the faculty, but the students.
 The Department of Visual Arts understands that under the teacher-scholar model, teaching effectiveness is important to the institution, program, and the intellectual growth of our students.
-In our department teaching effectiveness is measured through myriad methodologies that include, but are not limited to: institutional teaching evaluations, departmentally developed teaching portfolios, department chair and tenured-peer evaluations, and demonstrable student acquisition of knowledge and skills (e.g. publications, presentations, exhibitions).
+In our department teaching effectiveness is measured through a myriad of methodologies that includes, but is not limited to: institutional teaching evaluations, departmentally developed teaching portfolios, department chair and tenured-peer evaluations, and demonstrable student acquisition of knowledge and skills (e.g. publications, presentations, exhibitions).